7skaliahmed07/7skaliahmed07/README.md

 ## 🚀 About Me

-**Data Engineer** with a background in AI, ML, Web Development.
+**Software Data Engineer** with a background in AI, ML, Web Development.
 Production experience at **JustEatTakeaway.com** and other techs on GCP, Airflow, Spark, and dbt.
 7+ self-built projects covering ETL pipelines, Docker, Kubernetes deployments, and real-time streaming.

 📍 *Open to full-time roles in NL — HSM sponsorship required in 2027*